ANSWERS TO FREQUENT QUESTIONS

 In many cases, the property on the person of the deceased is transported to the Medical Examiner’s Office with the body.
 At our office, the personal property is inventoried, stored and released to the funeral director at the time of release of the body.

 Where do I obtain a copy of the death certificate?

 Death certificates can be obtained from the Health Department in the county where the death occurred, or from State Vital Records, (615) 741-1763.

 Can I obtain a copy of the autopsy report?

 Tennessee law states that medical examiner autopsy reports are considered public documents.
-In cases where the manner of death is not homicide, copies will be prepared upon written request.
-Homicide cases will only be released with the written approval of the District Attorney General.
+Certified copies of the autopsy report will be prepared upon receipt of a written request with payment.

 How long does it take to receive an autopsy report?